KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialStringInterning.md

 several reasons:

 - Usually interned strings are well-known values like constants or some ids.
 In this case they are either always used anyway or quickly become used again after short period of being unused.
+So there is no sense to deallocate them.
 - Interned strings are usually quite small, therefore reference counters might significantly increase memory usage.
-- Reference counting makes copy constructor, move constructor and assignments non-trivial: we can not just copy pointer like we're doing without it.
+- Reference counting makes copy constructor, move constructor and assignments non-trivial: we can not just copy pointer like we're doing in no-deallocation solution.
 Performance impact is small, but working with non-trivial types is more difficult from the architectural point of view.
 - If strings are ever deallocated, it's not possible to use addresses as stable hashes anymore!
-If some generic structure stores hashes without values, interned string might become unused and will be deallocated, leaving its address and therefore its hash value free to grab for new interned strings, which would invalidate affected hash structure.
+If some generic structure stores hashes without values, interned string might become unused and will be deallocated, leaving its address and therefore its hash value free to grab for new interned string, which would invalidate affected hash structure.

-Due to this reasons [Emergence](https://github.com/KonstantinTomashevich/Emergence) implementation of this concept never deallocates unused interned strings.
+Due to these reasons [Emergence](https://github.com/KonstantinTomashevich/Emergence) implementation of this concept never deallocates unused interned strings.
 [Press Fire Games internal engine](https://www.pressfire.com/technologies) also never deallocates unused interned strings.
 But Java uses garbage collector to deallocate interned strings.
 So it is up to you to decide whether you need to do something about unused interned strings or not.

 ### Fighting defragmentation

-Strings are small objects with vide variety of different sizes.
-When we're allocating strings through global heap allocator, for example `new` or `malloc`, at random moments, we're creating perfect ground for memory defragmentation.
+Strings are small objects with wide variety of different sizes.
+When we're allocating strings through global heap allocator like `new` or `malloc` at random moments, we're creating perfect ground for memory defragmentation.
 Of course, it's possible to solve this problem too!

 The core idea is to preallocate big memory blocks where interned strings will be stored and then use custom allocator to allocate strings inside these blocks.
 If there is not enough memory for interning new string, additional memory block will be allocated.
-If we're not deallocating unused interned strings, stack allocator is both the simpliest and the most efficient custom allocator for this purpose: each block has its own stack allocator that pushes new strings into itself.
-In this case we can call the whole structure for managing memory for intented strings **a pool of stacks**: we're using pool-based allocator to allocate new stack allocators that will allocate space for interned strings.
+If we're not deallocating unused interned strings, stack allocator is both the simplest and the most efficient custom allocator for this purpose: each block has its own stack allocator that pushes new strings into itself.
+In this case we can call the whole structure for managing memory for interned strings **a pool of stacks**: we're using pool-based allocator to allocate new stack allocators that will allocate space for interned strings.
 It might sound monstrous, but it is actually quite easy to implement and use.